phillbaker/butteredscones/README.md

 read into each file.
 The directory where it lives must be writable by the user that runs the **buttered-scones** process.

-The SSL certificate presented by the remote logstash server must be signed by the specified CA. Otherwise, **buttered-scones** will not communicate with the remote server.
+The SSL certificate presented by the remote logstash server must be signed by the specified CA, if the `"ca"` option is specified.
+Otherwise, **buttered-scones** will not communicate with the remote server.

-**files** supports glob patterns.
+**files** supports glob patterns. **buttered-scones** will periodically check for new files that match the glob pattern and tail them.

+Currently, **buttered-scones** does _not_ support log files that are truncated or renamed.
+This is not a use case the original developers had.
+However, if it interests you, pull requests are welcomed.

 ## Future Work